mpjexpress-project/mpjexpress/README-win.txt

 2. Cluster Configuration: This configuration is used by developers who want to execute their parallel Java applications on distributed memory platforms including clusters and network of computers.
+There are four options in the cluster configuration.

-3. Hybrid Configuration: This configuration is used by developers who want to execute their parallel Java application on cluster of multicore machines i.e. nodes in clusters having multicore machines and are connected throught some high speed interconnect.
+   i) niodev - uses Java NIO Sockets ii) mxdev - uses Myrinet eXpress (MX) library for Myrinet networks iii) hybdev - for clusters of multicore processors iv) native - uses a native MPI library (like MPICH, MVAPICH, Open MPI) (NOT TESTED UNDER WINDOWS)

 Pre-requisites
 ==============